RattleyCooper/warble/README.md

 ## Installation / Compiling

-For use as a nim library, download this repository and run `nimble install` in the repository's directory.
+For use as a nim library, download this repository and run `nimble install` in the repository's directory or run `nimble install https://github.com/RattleyCooper/warble`

 You can run `nimble test`, to run the tests, but this is not required.